The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Introduction

-To address this challenge, this paper develops a physics-informed analytical channel model for FHT behavior under \textit{time-varying drift}.
-By reformulating stochastic transport through a change-of-measure perspective, we uncover a structural decomposition of the FHT density into a cumulative-drift displacement term and a stochastic boundary-flux modulation factor.
-This leads to an explicit analytical Corrected-Inverse-Gaussian (C-IG) density formula that extends the classical IG model to strongly nonstationary drift conditions while preserving constant-complexity evaluation.
+To address this, we develop a physics-informed analytical channel model for FHT behavior under \textit{time-varying drift}.
+Using a change-of-measure perspective, we uncover a structural decomposition of the FHT density into a cumulative-drift displacement and a stochastic boundary-flux modulation factor.
+This yields a closed-form calibrated \textit{Corrected-Inverse-Gaussian (C-IG)} density formula, which fills a foundational gap in analytical MC channel modeling by extending the stationary IG-type FHT law to explicitly nonstationary drift while preserving constant-complexity evaluation.

-The main contributions of this work are summarized as follows. \begin{itemize} \item \textbf{Analytical Framework for Nonstationary Transport:} We establish a tractable analytical framework to model FHT channels under explicitly time-dependent drift velocities.
-By uncovering a structural decomposition of nonstationary transport into a cumulative displacement term and a stochastic boundary-flux modulation factor, this work extends trajectory-level channel modeling beyond the traditional stationary assumption.
+The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Analytical Framework for Nonstationary Transport:} We establish a tractable analytical framework to model FHT channels under explicitly time-dependent drift velocities.
+By uncovering a structural decomposition of nonstationary transport into a cumulative displacement term and a stochastic boundary-flux modulation factor, this work moves MC trajectory-level channel modeling beyond the stationary IG regime toward deterministic nonstationary drift.